Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Simulation Studies

-We estimate model parameters using (1) standard regression calibration, (2) standard SIMEX, (3) empirical SIMEX, (4) generalized regression calibration using equal weighting, (5) generalized regression calibration solving for optimal weights, (6) generalized SIMEX where proxies are combined, and (7) generalized SIMEX where the estimates are combined.
+We estimate model parameters using (1) standard regression calibration, (2) standard SIMEX, (3) empirical SIMEX, (4) generalized regression calibration using fixed weights as $\frac{1}{\kappa_i}$, (5) generalized regression calibration solving for optimal weights, (6) generalized SIMEX where proxies are combined, and (7) generalized SIMEX where the estimates are combined.
 These simulations were repeated $1000$ times with a sample size of $5000$.
-Results are summarized in Fig.~\ref{fig::sim1_boxplot}.
+The results for all scenarios are included in Figure \ref{fig::sim1_boxplot}.

-The generalized procedures tend to correctly estimate the parameter values, producing similar results.
-As expected, the standard regression calibration and SIMEX procedures perform very poorly, despite this being a linear model with normal errors.
+The generalized procedures generally correctly estimate the parameter values, producing similar results.
+As expected, the standard regression calibration and SIMEX procedures perform poorly.